ptomulik/typeout/README.rst

     std::tuple and so on,
   - good support for integral values, pointers and references as template parameters, and other non-type template parameters,
-  - registering function types, function pointers, function templates, and so on,
+  - registering function types, function templates, and so on,
   - support for templates as template parameters in macros used to register types,
   - direct streaming to boost::unit_test::lazy_ostream used by ``BOOST_TEST_MESSAGE()``; currently printing-out type names through this